alexvetsavong/CS225-MPs/mp_mazes/story_data/avetsa2-castle.md

 Stunned by his response, you don't know how to reply.
 You carefully consider what you should do.

-#waf-castle-sneaky-beaky
+# avetsa2-castle-sneaky-beaky
 You walk away, circling back around the perimeter of the castle, looking for another way in.

-#waf-castle-persist
+# avetsa2-castle-persist
 Not taking that for an answer, you ask the guard again to let you in.

-#waf-castle-give-up
+# avetsa2-village
-You decide to head to the village instead, feeling that they may be more willing to help you.
+You don't bother wasting any more of your time.
+You head to the village instead.